|Downloads: 672||Submitted: Dec 9 2011|

 There are two types of backup schemes supported, one which keeps the backup folder completely in sync with what you have on your computer, deleting from the backup any file that you have deleted on your computer etc. The other scheme also keeps older versions of your files in the backup folder.
 When using this, only the small parts of your files that has actually changed since last backup will be saved and therefore incremental backups are very cheap.
 This is especially useful if you are working on big files.
 At the same time it's as easy to access your files as if a complete backup was taken every time; every backup contains a complete version of your directories.
 Behind the scenes all the content that is actually the same is only stored once.
 To make this happen Kup runs the backup program "bup" in the background, look at https://github.com/bup/bup for more details.

 One important note is that bup will work regardless of which filesystem is used on the external drive.
-You can use NTFS or FAT32, unlike some other backup solutions!
+You can use NTFS or FAT32, unlike some other backup solutions which require hard links to work!

 What the Kup backup system consists of